 If you wish to learn more about which specific instruments are relevant here and where to purchase them, visit another of my blogs entitled “One Stop Ghost Shop”.

 As far as electronic devices to actually communicate with ghosts, such as “spirit or ghost boxes”, these are generally radio-frequency sweep devices that intercept AM/FM/shortwave and cell signals and randomly grab words from such sources and then strings them together electronically.
 The circuitry is designed to form word trains from random signal sweeps and sometimes they actually produce legible sentences.
-These might also be called Random Event Generators.
-If you really want to the dead, talk to an attorney or politician.
+These might also be called Random Event Generators, which are none to be very sensitive to volitional psychokinesis.
+If you really want to talk to the dead, talk to an attorney or politician, as they’ve been dead from the neck up since human’s have walked the Earth.

 Many gullible people are wasting their money on these worthless devices that are no more relevant to communicating with the dead than talking to your dog would be.